IbraheemRodrigues/ibraheemrodrigues.github.io/_projects/2017/leather-penknife-holder.md

 image: /assets/p/2017/leather-penknife-holder/img_4645.jpg
 ---

 Ever since seeing it done on the Make: channel around 5 years ago, I've been intrigued by wet forming leather.
 I've tried once or twice before, but to no avail, undoubtedly down to the poor quality furniture leather I attempted to use.
-Recently, I happened to get a small leather offcut of quite significant thickness and quality, so I decided to revisit this project, to make a belt mounted holster for my penknife.
+Recently, I happened to get a small leather offcut of quite significant thickness and quality, so I decided to revisit this project, to make a belt-mounted holster for my penknife.

 ![](/assets/p/2017/leather-penknife-holder/img_4458.jpg){: .half-image}
 ![](/assets/p/2017/leather-penknife-holder/img_4460.jpg){: .half-image}